colmap/colmap/doc/faq.rst

   that all other models are not really capable of modeling the distortion effects of fisheye lenses.

+You can inspect the estimated intrinsic parameters by double-clicking specific images in the model viewer or by exporting the model and opening the `cameras.txt` file.

 To achieve optimal reconstruction results, you might have to try different camera models for your problem.
+Generally, when the reconstruction fails and the estimated focal length values / distortion coefficients are grossly wrong, it is a sign of using a too complex camera model.
+Contrary, if COLMAP uses many iterative local and global bundle adjustments, it is a sign of using a too simple camera model that is not able to fully model the distortion effects.

 You can also share intrinsics between multiple images to obtain more reliable results
 (see :ref:`Share intrinsic camera parameters <faq-share-intrinsics>`) or you can fix the intrinsic parameters during the reconstruction